Kitashi14/DevBoost/QUICKSTART.md

    - When you click the button, you'll be prompted for each input
    - Example: `{message}` → "Enter commit message" prompt
 5. The button will appear in the corresponding section (Global or Workspace)!
+6. **Duplicate Detection**: If creating a button similar to an existing one, you'll get a confirmation dialog
+   - Choose "Add Anyway" to create it despite similarity
+   - Or "Cancel" to abort

 ### 7. Use Buttons
 - **Click any button** in the sidebar to execute its command